 The Bumbleshack is the first tiny house on our little tiny house homestead.
-It was built by Joe Everson and his crew at Tennessee Tiny Homes.
 It is a 6.7 ft wide by 19.6 ft long, 131.32 square ft home built on a trailer with a 6.7 ft by 7.25 ft, 48.58 square ft sleeping loft, a living room with a 8 ft sofa/pop-up bed that sleeps two (plus room for some pets!), a kitchen and a bath with a composting toilet and a full shower.
 The kitchen includes a sink, 2 small refrigerator/freezer combos, an induction cooktop and a countertop convection oven.
 There is an instant propane hot water heater in a small shed attached to the back of the house.
 It has a red metal roof, red trim and cedar siding accented with rusty reclaimed tin and wood.
 And 11 windows!!
 Those windows make the space feel so much bigger than it actually is, and they will give us nice views from all angles of our new scenic, pastoral property and creek in the mountains of western North Carolina.